vduseev/vduseev.github.io/_drafts/2018-05-08-fastest-directory-size-python.md

     return size
 {% endhighlight %}

-### Sum up sizes of files in each directory using a list comprehension
+### Sum up file sizes in each directory using a list comprehension and `sum` function

-This should get us the exact same result as in the [basic *os.walk* implementation](#os_walk_getsize_loop), because list comprehension we are doing is just a shorter way to write down that internal loop in the original version.
+This should get us the exact same result as in the [basic *os.walk* implementation](#os_walk_getsize_loop), because list comprehension we are doing is just a shorter way to rewrite that internal loop in the original version.

 <a name = "os_walk_getsize_sum"></a>
 {% highlight python %}